Unlock Your Fastest 5K: Proven Speed Workouts and Smart Training Strategies

 • Lactate‑Clearance Tempo – 20‑minute run where every 5 minutes you insert a 30‑second burst at Zone 4.

 • Hill Repeats – 6 × 30‑second uphill sprints (≈90 % effort) with easy jog back down.
-These become your personal library; you pull the one that fits the week’s fatigue level.
+Store these in your back pocket; pull out whichever fits the week’s fatigue level.

 Why Those Features Matter (Without the Sales Pitch)

-Imagine you’re planning a week of training.
-You open your favourite running app and see three things that instantly make the process smoother:
+Picture yourself planning a week of training.
+You open your running app and see three things that simplify everything:

-• Personalised Pace Zones: No more guessing if a 7:10 min/mile effort feels “hard”.
-The app colours the pace bar, letting you stay inside the intended zone.
+• Personalised Pace Zones: No more wondering if 7:10 min/mile is the right intensity.
+The pace bar colours in, keeping you in the intended zone.

-• Adaptive Training Suggestions: Based on yesterday’s fatigue score, the app recommends a Zone 2 run instead of a hard interval, protecting you from over‑training.
+• Adaptive Training Suggestions: The app spots yesterday’s fatigue level and recommends a Zone 2 run instead of a hard session, helping you avoid overtraining.

-• Custom Workouts & Collections: You can tap a saved “5K Threshold” workout, which pre‑loads the interval times, rest periods and target paces.
-No manual math, just a click and you’re ready.
+• Custom Workouts & Collections: Tap your saved “5K Threshold” workout and it loads the interval times, rest periods and target paces.
+No calculations needed, just go.

 A Practical, Action‑Oriented Plan

-Below is a four‑week template you can copy, tweak, or replace with your own collections.
-Distances are in miles; feel free to convert to kilometres (1 mile ≈ 1.6 km).
+Here’s a four‑week template you can follow as-is, tweak, or replace entirely with your own plan.
+Distances are in miles; convert to kilometres if you prefer (1 mile ≈ 1.6 km).

 WeekMondayTuesdayWednesdayThursdayFridaySaturdaySunday